Nicholas Jagger

 Studies from the Antique

-I think of these uncanny sculptural figures as metaphors of the human, particularly in the way they show a relation to time, because they are often obviously damaged, something which is often absent in the constant present of a human life.
+I think of these sculptural figures as metaphors of the human, particularly in the way they show a relation to time, because they are often obviously physically damaged, something which is often not so obvious in the day to day of a human life where experience often lies buried beneath the surface.
 In many cases the figures are the only remaining fragments of a larger group, and therefore no longer fulfill a particular function, but are carved or cast in a pose which leaves the figure in a perpetual state of waiting, and all that that implies.
 Other pieces seem to have an indecipherable quality, looking on at the people of the floating world, without seeming to belong to them.

 In this light, I also think of them as a visual metaphor of memory, in which the museum space mirrors the many episodes, characters, moments, which make up a life of fragments, which, though vivid, have a final and distant quality that separates the present from the past.